Lots of time is devoted to discussing the best ways to tell your children you are getting a divorce, but how do you tell your own parents?

 If there are children involved, they will of course want to know about them and you can reassure them that you will always have the children’s best interests at heart.
-You may need more of your own parents’ support in the coming months to support the children.
+You may need more of your own parents’ support in the coming months to support your children.
 Continuing to spend time with grandparents does help give a level of normality to younger children.

 They will also want to support you (rather than your spouse) and that is understandable but, if possible, ask that they don’t (openly) take sides.
 Lines like “I told you not to marry him/her” won’t help.
 The best thing that they can do is simply be there for you – familiar and sympathetic people you can talk to about what is going on, or just be quiet around if you prefer.
 After all, they know you better than anyone.